dukeduck1984/Hydrometer-Esp32-Micropython/README.md

  battery as a backup, so that you don't have to wait for the recharging - simply swap the battery and you are good to go.
 - [x] 1 x **plastic tube** to hold the above hardware.
 The tube will be in direct contact with the wort, so the material should be food safe.
 Also it's suggested avoid using a tube with the metal lid as metal blocks the WiFi signal.
+- [x] Some weights.
+Here I used some M8 bolt, nut and washer.
 ---

 ### Wiring